A very simple month planning template

 And you're done!
 Use the plan as a cheat-sheet to stay on the path and track the progress.
 I keep mine handy in my laptop sleeve and edit on the go.

 As you can see, this is super simple.
 Download, forward, redraw, have fun, use & share if you like!

-Want to get notified about more new awesome tools?
+Want to get notified monthly about 3 useful tips and tools?

 Arta on Facebook